huss-osman/linux-fundamentals/bash-scripting/fundamentals/16-environment-and-path.md

 # Environment Variables and PATH

 ## Overview
-Environment variables influence **shell behaviour** and how programs run.
+Environment variables influence **shell behavior** and determine how programs run.
 They store configuration values such as paths, user settings, and system preferences that scripts and processes can access.
 One of the most important environment variables is `PATH`, which controls **where the shell looks for executable commands**.
 Understanding environment variables is essential for writing portable, predictable, and system-aware scripts.

 ---